#963 California · 2026

 Boundary Signal

-Neighbors span three CDI zones.
-The 33-point drop to Mono County marks where the California distress corridor ends.
+Neighbors span four CDI score labels.
+The 42-point drop to Mono County marks where the California distress corridor ends.

 County Distress Index cluster map.
-Tuolumne County, California and its neighbors colored by distress zone.
+Tuolumne County, California and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research